Protesters Gather Outside Bridgewater Police Headquarters In Support Of Black Teen In Controversial Mall Brawl Video

 New Jersey Gov. Phil Murphy reacted to this case with a statement saying watching the video left him “deeply disturbed.”

 The Somerset County prosecutor’s office is helping Bridgewater with the investigation.
-On Saturday, representatives from both did not comment about a case where calls for attention and justice grow louder.MORE NEWS: Russia Extends Troop Drills Near Ukraine As Violence Spikes
+On Saturday, representatives from both did not comment about a case where calls for attention and justice grow louder.MORE NEWS: Police: Man Shot During Brooklyn Home Invasion After Woman Cons Him Into Opening Door

 Editor’s note: This story was first published Feb.
 19.